The City of Spokane's Solid Waste Collection and Disposal departments offer a variety of educational services including:

 This is a free, web-based program to assist schools in making their campuses green and introducing student-led activities.
 Check it out at www.wagreenschools.org.

 EWRSEF provides an opportunity for middle and high school students to showcase their research projects in the fields of science, technology, engineering, and math.
-The 2017 EWRSEF event will be held in March, 2018.
+The 2019 EWRSEF event will be held on March 14 at WSU Spokane.
 For additional information, please visit their website

 Our experts are available to meet with teachers and/or students to share curriculum and show how to set up school recycling programs.
 To schedule any of the above services, contact Kris Major at 509.625.6521.